legendaryabhi/ResearchAndDevelopment/README.md

-# NECROZMA - Quantum Computing and Artificial Intelligence Research Project
+# NECROZMA - Quantum Computing and Artificial Intelligence Research

 ## Table of Contents